 St Kilda Mums is powered by more than 2500 volunteers and we value all contributions, big and small.

-Meeting every four weeks, the volunteer Board sets the Strategic Direction and oversees governance, financial management and accountability, and significant operational decisions.
+The volunteer board sets the strategic direction and oversees governance, financial management and accountability, and significant operational decisions.

 Deidre has had an extensive career in Health, initially training as a nurse which led to clinical education, followed by a move to Human Resources and subsequent roles in senior management.
 Most recently she was CEO at Multiple Sclerosis Australia.
 Deidre has postgraduate qualifications in Education, Human Resource Management and Governance.
 She joined the board in 2017, taking over the role of chair from Linda Grace in June 2019.

 "Having raised a child as a single mum, I know how amazing it can be to receive a bit of additional support and what a difference the smallest gesture can make, enabling me to provide my son with a safe, healthy and loving start to life.
 But not all parents have, or are able to access, their own support and this is where St Kilda Mums plays such an important role, one which I am delighted to be a part of."email@example.com LinkedIn

 Karen is the Executive General Manager Strategy at MAX Solutions Pty Ltd. Karen has a Bachelor of Laws and a Bachelor of Arts from Monash University and has been admitted to practice in the ACT Supreme Court.
 Karen has worked in Government as an adviser and chief of staff to three former Federal Ministers for Employment during the implementation of welfare reform agendas.